 Civil Penalties for HSR Violations

 Parties who close on a reportable transaction without having filed complete notifications (including all documents required to be included under Item 4(c) and 4(d) of the notification form) and observing the waiting period are subject to civil penalties.
-As of February 14, 2019, the annually indexed maximum daily penalty is $42,530.
+As of January 28, 2020, the current annually indexed maximum daily penalty is $43,280.

 Interlocking Directorates – Increased Thresholds and Other Issues